REQUIREMENTS FOR OBTAINING A MARRIAGE LICENCE IN BARBADOS

-Please note that a work permit does not confer permanent status and should b valid at the time of application.
+Please note that a work permit does not confer permanent status and should be valid at the time of application.

-Note also that a marriage licence will not be issued for a date which is beyond the expiry date of any visitor's stay in Barbados.
+Note also that a marriage licence will not be issued for a date, which is beyond the expiry date of any visitor's stay or work permit in Barbados.

 MARRIAGE OF MINORS